 Halloween has a reputation for increased crime.
 Is this perception accurate?
 It depends.
-For example, property crimes are more common on October 31 than on any other day of the year.
+For example, there's a spike in property crimes and vehicle thefts on Halloween.
 Tampering with candy, on the other hand, isn't as common as you might think.

 Either way, it's important to remember that crime does happen during spooky season, so you need to take measures to protect your business.
 Here are a couple of "tricks" to look out for this Halloween.

 Crimes in Costume

 Kids aren't the only ones who like to dress up.
 For some criminals, Halloween provides the perfect opportunity to disguise their identity by donning a costume without looking out of place.
 Here are just a few examples:

 - A mob of as many as 50 teens in costume robbed multiple people celebrating the holiday in Alameda, California.